CGSindac/CLI-Checkers/README.md

     - 'B' -> Basic piece for black
     - 'q' -> King piece for black

+Each move is written in the following notation

 ```txt
 [Piece_Position][Action_Type][Final_Position]
 ```

 **Movement**

+Every piece's, when moving, Action_Type is the following...

 *Action Type:* m

+Movements means moving one tile diagonally.

 For example, to move White d6 to c5, the input would have to be the following...